hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 Your module should have a README in .md (or .markdown) format.
 READMEs help users of your module get the full benefit of your work.
 There is a [Puppet README template](https://docs.puppet.com/puppet/latest/reference/READMEtemplate.txt) available for your use; it can also be obtained by running `puppet module generate` (available in Puppet 3.6 and above).
 Using the .md/.markdown format allows your README to be parsed and displayed by both GitHub and the Puppet Forge.

-If you are prolific with your in-code comments, you can use `puppet doc` up until Puppet 4 is released.
-If you're currently using the future parser, you might want to check out [strings](https://github.com/puppetlabs/puppetlabs-strings), the replacement for `puppet doc` that (only) works with the future parser.
+Puppet [Strings](https://github.com/puppetlabs/puppetlabs-strings) uses in-code comments to generate html docs for Puppet modules.

 There's an entire [guide](https://docs.puppet.com/puppet/latest/reference/modules_documentation.html) to writing a great README, but overall you should:

 * Call out what your module does.
-* Note any part of a user's system the module might impact (e.g. "This module overwrites everything in animportantfile.conf.").
+* Note any part of a user's system the module might impact (for example, "This module overwrites everything in animportantfile.conf.").
 * List all of the classes, defined types, types, providers, and parameters the user might need to configure with a brief description, the default values (if any), and what the valid options are.

 ### 17.2 CHANGELOG